Glossary

 The top layer of your quilt, usually but not always pieced from lots of little bits of fabric.

-Sampler Quilt This is a quilt in which each block is different.
-As well as being beautiful, it is a good way to learn to quilt.
-Because each block is different, you learn a variety of piecing methods.
+Sampler Quilt This is a quilt where each block is different.
+It is a good way to learn to quilt because each block is different and you learn a variety of piecing methods.
 Like a block library to refer back to at a later stage.

-Sashing or Lattice The strips of fabric surrounding the blocks in a quilt, for an example, see my beginner sampler quilts.
+Sashing or Lattice The strips of fabric surrounding the blocks in a quilt.
 Not all quilts have sashing.

-Selvedge The warp (long) edge of the fabric, finished and usually thicker than the rest of the fabric.
-Cut off when being pieced into a quilt.
+Selvedge The warp (long) edge of the fabric, is finished and usually thicker than the rest of the fabric.
+It should be cut off before being pieced into a quilt.

 Stash Your fabric collection!
 This can be small enough to fit into a plastic bin, or it can fill the whole sewing room.